natecostello/van_two_point_oh/van/structural/overhead_storage/overhead_storage.md

 [30x15Wx14H](https://www.duffelbags.com/duffel-bags/duffelgear-grand-canyon-duffel-30inch): $24 SKU:DFL30-36

-Based on a crude fit test, we've narrowed the sizes to 14x14 and 14Hx15W Bags.
+Based on a crude fit test on Monday 8-30-2021, we've narrowed the sizes to 14x14 and 14Hx15W Bags.
 Once we do an actual fit test with L-track in place this could change, but for now, those will be our first trials.

 Eliminated Candidates (for now):